Andi Tenri Natassa

-Andi Tenri Gusti Hanum Utari Natassa (born 11 August 1992) is an Indonesian-Dutch politician that serve as Indonesia People's Representative Council for South Sulawesi province since 2013 under Indonesian Unity Party, she is also works as a model, actress and TV presenter, who won the title of Puteri Indonesia Pariwisata 2011.
+Andi Tenri Gusti Hanum Utari Natassa (born 11 August 1992) is an Indonesian-Dutch politician who has served on the Indonesia People's Representative Council for South Sulawesi province since 2013 under Indonesian Unity Party.
+She has also worked as a model, actress and TV presenter, who won the title of Puteri Indonesia Pariwisata 2011.
 She represented Indonesia at the Miss Asia Pacific World 2012 pageant in Seoul, South Korea, where she placed in the Top 15 and also won Best National Costume.

 Early life and education

 Natassa was born in Makassar, South Sulawesi, from a Dutch father, Andi Thaupan Oddang and Bugis mother, Dewie Yasmin Limpo Aryaliniza.
 She holds her Master of Business Administration from Faculty of Business of Swiss German University, Alam Sutera, Tangerang – Banten and South Westphalia University of Applied Sciences, North Rhine-Westphalia, Germany.
-On 2020, She is married with Indonesian National Police, Irwan Anwar.
+In 2020, she married with Indonesian National Police officer Irwan Anwar.

 Pageantry

 Puteri Indonesia 2011

 Natassa representing South Sulawesi on Puteri Indonesia 2011, where she was crowned as Puteri Indonesia Pariwisata 2011 at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on October 7, 2011, by the outgoing titleholder of Puteri Indonesia Pariwisata 2010, Alessandra Khadijah Usman of Gorontalo.
 She is also won Miss Favorite and Miss Talent awards.